rochester Misdemeanor Defense Attorney

-Arrested for a Misdemeanor Offense?
+Arrested for a Misdemeanor Offense in Oakland County?

 There are many crimes that can be tried as either a misdemeanor or a felony offense, including DUI, drug crimes and violent crimes.
 Even when you believe you have only been accused of a misdemeanor, the prosecution may try to increase the charges to a felony-level crime.
 Similarly, your representation could get your offense lowered to a misdemeanor if there is enough compelling evidence to warrant such a change.